edgarcosta/endomorphisms/README.md

 ```
 https://github.com/pascalmolin/hcperiods
 ```
-In the examples you can then set the flag `have_oldenburg` to `True`.
+In the examples you can then set the flag `molin_neurohr` to `True`.
 This will make the code run considerably faster, as well as making it more stable.

 More information
 ----------------